 There’s a lot of information here but we’ll focus on the headlines and the article summaries.
 Let’s look for common patterns in the headlines of the articles.

-There are a lot of article headlines with the following formats:
+There are a lot of article headlines in the following formats:

 The first thing we’ll make a pattern for is the organization names.
 Using the string patterns alone won’t be enough so we will need to incorporate part-of-speech(POS) tags as well.

 The organization name tokens consist of proper nouns with optional conjunction like “and”.
-Another thing to note is that the organization name is followed by an “ ‘s” or simply “ ‘ “ in the case of the second headline type.
-This means that we don’t necessarily have one concrete way for finding the end of the organization name, so we will rely on the presence of the ticker after it.
+Another thing to note is that the organization name is often followed by an “ ‘s” or simply “ ‘ “ in the case of the second headline type.
+This means that we don’t necessarily have one concrete way of finding the end of the organization's name, so we will rely on the presence of the ticker after it.

-Before we creator our first matcher object and initialize it with the organization name pattern, we’ll need to initialize it the vocabulary of the nlp object.
+Before we create our first matcher object and initialize it with the organization name pattern, we’ll need to initialize it the vocabulary of the nlp object.

 This matcher object finds all the organizations in the two headline types.
 But the problem is that it returns all possible sequences of tokens that fit the pattern.
 And since the pattern has a bunch of optional tokens it will return some half-complete organization names.